Howard-GitHub/PostItNoteToDoList/README.md

 # Post-It-Note To-do-list

-## A to-do-list program that utilizes post-it-notes and gives flexibility to divide tasks into separate sections.
+## A to-do-list web application that utilizes post-it-notes and gives flexibility to divide tasks into separate sections.

-This to-do-list program allows the user to create post it note sections at the starting dashboard, and multiple post-it-note to-do-lists can be created in each section.
+This to-do-list application allows the user to create post it note sections at the starting dashboard, and multiple post-it-note to-do-lists can be created in each section.
 Each section can be given a title to categorize.
 The post-it-note to-do-lists contain the tasks and can contain a header to futher categorize tasks.
 Sections, to-do-lists, tasks, and the to-dio-list headers are also removable.
-This program gives control over the division of tasks, providing for flexibility in organization.
+This application gives control over the division of tasks, providing for flexibility in organization.
+All changes made on the application are saved, meaning when the application is ran again, or if the application is refreshed,

 ## Installation
 1. Install Node.js